Revisiting End-to-End Learning with Slide-level Supervision in Computational Pathology

 \subsection{Ablation Study}

-\textbf{MIL Matters in End-to-End Trainings. } Right Table shows the impact of the sampling and aggregation modules on E2E learning.
+In this subsection, we systematically investigate the impact of MIL in E2E training and ablate the ABMILX.
+Unless otherwise specified, all ablation experiments use ResNet-18 as the encoder.
+For the survival analysis task, we utilize the larger BRCA dataset.
+All efficiency experiments are conducted on the BRCA-subtyping benchmark.
+To evaluate model inference speed, we use an input size of 1$\times$10000$\times$3$\times$224$\times$224, representing the average data volume processed in clinical scenarios. \textbf{MIL Matters in End-to-End Trainings. } Right Table shows the impact of the sampling and aggregation modules on E2E learning.
 We observe that different MILs have a significant effect on E2E learning performance.
 Specifically, ABMIL exhibits unsatisfactory performance in E2E training, except on the PANDA dataset.
 We attribute this to its excessive sparsity hindering E2E optimization.
 The PANDA dataset contains fewer patches per slide (500 vs. 10,000 for TCGA-BRCA), enabling MIL to focus on discriminative regions more easily, thus suffering minimal impact on E2E optimization.
 RRTMIL exacerbates this problem, leading to optimization collapse.
 This complex MIL method, with a serial feature re-embedding module preceding ABMIL, makes E2E training more fragile.
 It further impairs the representation of features already affected by sparse attention, accelerating the collapse of the optimization loop.
 TransMIL and DSMIL, the transformer-based methods, partially mitigate this issue.
 However, relying solely on global attention struggles to focus on key regions within the numerous redundant patches in training, resulting in a considerable performance gap compared to FMs.
 ABMILX, while maintaining desirable sparsity, alleviates optimization issues and achieves significant performance improvements.
 Furthermore, complex sampling strategies, such as attention-based sampling, offer only limited performance gains compared to vanilla random sampling.
 Such strategies require patch evaluation and incur substantial training time (TTime).
 Multi-scale random instance sampling (MRIS) shows better performance.
-Appendix provides further discussion.
+Appendix~\ref{sec:app_mil} provide further discussion.